nhn/tui.calendar/docs/en/apis/options.md

 Specifies whether to allow hostname collection for [Google Analytics (GA)](https://analytics.google.com/analytics/web/).
 The default value is `true`.
 If set to `false`, statistics are not collected.

-[TOAST UI Calendar](https://github.com/nhn/tui.calendar) applies [GA](https://analytics.google.com/analytics/web/) to collect statistics on open source usage to see how widespread it is around the world.
+[TOAST UI Calendar](https://github.com/nhn/tui.calendar) applies [GA](https://analytics.google.com/analytics/web/) to collect statistics on open source usage to see how widely it is used around the world.
 This serves as an important indicator to determine the future progress of the project.
 It collects `location.hostname` (e.g. "ui.toast.com") and is only used to measure usage statistics.

 ```js
 const calendar = new Calendar('#container', {